 CCB London undertakes tax planning only to the extent it supports its commercial objectives.
-CCB London adopts a conservative approach in its tax planning, pursuing only those initiatives compliance with the relevant local tax obligations in each jurisdiction in which it does business.
+CCB London adopts a conservative approach in its tax planning, pursuing only those initiatives that it is prepared to fully disclose to the tax authorities and complying fully with the relevant local tax obligations in each jurisdiction in which it does business.